DashBoardMaster/NLTK_Portfolio/README.md

 ## Homework 1

 [This program](Homework1_AVP180003.py) takes csv input and puts it into a Person object.
 It checks for formatting errors and duplicate employee IDs and then pickles the dictionary at the end.
+You can find an overview of this document [here](Overview_of_Homework1.pdf)